Cloudxtreme/ci-platform/README.md

 To use it:

-0. Install vagrant, rake, mkmf
+1. Install vagrant (1.8), virtualbox, rake, mkmf (in ruby-dev on Debian)

 1. clone this repostory

         git clone http://github.com/clusterhq/ci-platform.git
         cd ci-platform

-2. clone the secrets repository:
+1. clone the secrets repository:

         git clone http://github.com/clusterhq/segredos.git

-3. Symlink the secrets to group_vars
+1. Symlink the secrets to group_vars

         ln -s segredos/ci-platform group_vars

-4. install ansible:
+1. install ansible:

         pip2 install ansible==1.9.2

 Note: the ansible 'vault' file is not currently used, as soon it is required, it should be moved to the secrets-repo and symlinked.

-The secrets-repo above contains the YAML dictionary (group_vars/all.yaml) used by Ansible to configure the instance.
+The secrets-repo above contains the YAML dictionary (group_vars/all/all.yaml) used by Ansible to configure the instance.

+1. Extract the jenkins-master key pair into a .pem file.
+It can be found in group_vars/all/all.yaml under env.default.ssh.ssh_keys.contents.
+You will need to tidy it upa bit by removing the quotes and other punctuation from each line.

-5. for aws, you need to export your aws environment variables (the same ones used by the CI-slave-images project):
+1. for aws, you need to export your aws environment variables (the same ones used by the CI-slave-images project):

     * AWS_KEY_PAIR (the KEY_PAIR to use)